 Part of self awareness is knowing where you might have skills 'gaps'.
 Don't hesitate to speak to our Careers Advisers if you need help and support.

-In less than a decade social media has become an indispensible tool for career minded graduates and students.
+In less than a decade social media has become an indispensable tool for career minded graduates and students.
 If you’re not already actively using sites like LinkedIn, Twitter and Facebook to promote yourself to employers then you will be missing opportunities.
 Also, most employers will expect you to have an online presence.

 What can other people learn about you from your social networking?
 Remember that: